 If a mention of the Greek Islands brings visions of white walls and blue roofs stacked along steep cliffs to your mind, you’re thinking of one of Greece’s most popular tourist islands, Santorini.
 The island is known for its volcanic soil—it was the site of one of the largest prehistoric volcanic eruptions, which wiped out all civilization and laid the foundations for the island’s unique geography.
 The island was once round, but the volcano submerged part of the geography, creating today’s famous cliffs and caldera (crater created by magma) views.

-order Pregabalin online Where to Stay in Santorini
+buy provigil online from canada Where to Stay in Santorini

 Many travel guides encourage you to stay in the capital town of Fira or Oia for the amazing views from the cliffs, but my friends and I stayed in the small beach town of Perissa about 15 km south of Fira.
 While Fira and Oia get crowded and hot, Perissa is much more relaxed and still an easy 25-minute bus or taxi ride to Fira.
 After a hot morning or mid-day of touristy activities, Perissa provides a peaceful respite before your evening activities.

 We booked an Aroma Properties room through Airbnb.com.
 This company comes highly recommended—the property manager, Dima, coordinated airport pickups, drove us to Fira one night, and even tracked down an automatic rental car and had it delivered to our apartment for us one day.
 The property was bare bones, but we were there to enjoy Santorini, not to spend time in our room (or tons of money just to sleep), and Dima’s assistance made enjoying our trip easy and enjoyable.

 can i buy modafinil in india Beach It